AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/running-securely.md

 -rwxr-xr-x 1 root root 29409280 Jan 1 12:00 /opt/AdGuardHome/AdGuardHome
 ```

-Note the lack of write permission for anyone but `root` as well as owned by `root`.
-If any of these are not correct, run the following commands under `root`:
+Note the lack of write permission for anyone but `root` as well as `root` ownership.
+If the permissions and/or ownership are not correct, run the following commands under `root`:

 ```sh
 chmod 755 /opt/AdGuardHome/ /opt/AdGuardHome/AdGuardHome